jindong-pan/jindong-pan.github.io/README.md

   * PREFACE
      - Pain and suffering are a fact of life.
         + physically, emotionally, relationally, or spiritually
-        + The distinctiveneess of the care we can offer as Christians goes unidentified and unexpressed.
+        + The distinctiveness of the care we can offer as Christians goes unidentified and unexpressed.
      * Baz
      * Qux
 </details>